ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 ## Finding soil and litter layer temperatures

 Before we discuss the different classes of environmental response, we need to mention how the environment itself is determined.
-The temperatures and soil waster potentials are calculated using the abiotic and hydrology models which use their own layer definitions that do not correspond to the depth of the biotically active topsoil.
+The temperatures and soil water potentials are calculated using the abiotic and hydrology models which use their own layer definitions that do not correspond to the depth of the biotically active topsoil.

 :::{note}